 So there is the blatant admission from the owner of one of the largest bottled water brands in Australia, that he is merely flogging plastic bottles filled with free water at a massive profit.
 People who read this and still buy bottled water after being told that the bottled water business is such an unmitigated con must be very stupid to squander money on plastic bottles that they will discard anyway.

-The use of the word "Organic" by these bottled water manufacturers is a blatant scam.
-The definition of "Organic" in the context that it is used in relation to water is - "relating to, or derived from living organisms" and possibly "simple, healthful and close to nature."
+The use of the word 'Organic' by these bottled water manufacturers is a blatant scam.
+The definition of 'Organic' in the context that it is used in relation to water is - 'relating to, or derived from living organisms' and possibly 'simple, healthful and close to nature'.
 However, water is not derived from living organisms, but occurs as a chemical bonding of hydrogen and oxygen.
-As for being close to nature, cholera bacteria could rightfully be labelled as "Organic" too, but nobody would dare try and market a disease by labelling it as "Organic".
+As for being close to nature, cholera bacteria could rightfully be labelled as 'Organic' too, but nobody would dare try and market a deadly disease by labelling it as 'Organic'.

 In July 2013, the Australian Competition and Consumer Commission (ACCC) stated that it had negotiated with seven bottled water sellers to change their names or risk action for misleading conduct.
 "Organic standards acknowledge that water cannot be organic," said ACCC deputy chairwoman Delia Rickard.
 "Any claim that particular water is organic would therefore be misleading or deceptive."

-The companies that are affected by this ACCC action are - Active Organic, Lithgow Valley Springs Organic, Nature’s Best Organic, Organic Australia, Organic Falls, Organic Nature’s Best and Organic Springs.
-Just the fact that they all had the word "Organic" in their names proves that they were scamming the gullible buyers of their products.
+The companies that were affected by this ACCC action are - Active Organic, Lithgow Valley Springs Organic, Nature’s Best Organic, Organic Australia, Organic Falls, Organic Nature’s Best and Organic Springs.
+Just the fact that they all had the word 'Organic' in their names proves that they were scamming the gullible buyers of their products.